DEX-1101/sd-webui-notebook/README.md

   - Its full of wall-block-of-code but hey... i can help you with that.
 Shoot DM on my [Pixiv](https://pixiv.me/x1101_id) or my Discord : x1101_id.

 ## How to Start
-  1. Get a free sagemake account by requesting through [this](https://studiolab.sagemaker.aws/requestAccount) link. just fill the form and wait for 1-5 days.
-  2. Open **sd-webui-sagemaker.ipynb** > Open Studio Lab > Start GPU runtime > copy to project> copy Notebook Only

 ![markdown](https://github.com/DEX-1101/sd-webui-sagemaker/blob/main/markdown.png)